mstksg/inCode/copy/entries/hamilton-1.md

 As promised in my [*hamilton* introduction post][intro], I'm going to go over implementing of the *[hamilton][]* library using

-1.  `DataKinds` to enforce sizes of vectors and matrices and help guide us write our code
+1.  *DataKinds* (with *TypeLits*) to enforce sizes of vectors and matrices and help guide us write our code
 1. Statically-sized linear algebra with *[hmatrix][]*
 2. Automatic differentiation with *[ad][]*
 3. Statically-sized vectors with *[vector-sized][]*